 #4 Absence of Evidence and Circumstantial Evidence are Proof

 This is a pet peeve of mine.
 Circumstantial evidence and the absence of evidence are not proof that you are right.
 For instance, if you were being interrogated for the murder of Colonel Mustard in the Library with a candlestick, and they found that you were not in your room at the time of the murders, being absent from your room does not mean that you were present in the library.
-Here are two examples about tithing that express what i mean.
+Here are two examples of tithing that express what I mean.
 First, anti-tithers believe that because there is no record of Abraham or Jacob tithing willfully from their own wealth, then that this is proof tithing is not required.
-On the other hand pro-tithers believe because the New Testament doesn’t verbally confess the end tithing, that it means it should still be continued.
+On the other hand, pro-tithers believe because the New Testament doesn’t verbally confess the end tithing, that it means it should still be continued.

-When i first began debating the topic of tithing, i used circumstantial evidence many times; but once i recognize it, i try not to use it from then on.
+When I first began debating the topic of tithing, I used circumstantial evidence many times; but once I recognize it, I try not to use it from then on.
 I think people want to prove themselves so much that they will grasp at anything that seems to point in their direction.
-Some people find that circumstantial evidence helps support their theories, but i find most of the time that it hurts more than helps.
-Don’t get me wrong, when i see a ton of circumstantial evidence and/or evidence of proof, i have to scratch my head a little and ask myself is this merely a coincidence?
-But regardless, if a fact isn’t enough to stand up completely on its own, then its not enough to really use in your studies.
+Some people find that circumstantial evidence helps support their theories, but I find most of the time that it hurts more than helps.
+Don’t get me wrong, when I see a ton of circumstantial evidence and/or evidence of proof, I have to scratch my head a little and ask myself is this merely a coincidence?
+But regardless, if a fact isn’t enough to stand up completely on its own, then it’s not enough to really use in your studies.

-Overcome it by: When you read the ‘soft’ evidence just put in the back of your mind and move on.
+Overcome it by: When you read the ‘soft’ evidence just put it in the back of your mind and move on.
 Don’t forget it, but don’t rely on it.
 When you come across something decide: does it make or break your case?
 Then move on.
-Don’t clutter up your studies with this information that’s just sitting out there in no-man’s land.
+Don’t clutter up your studies with this information that’s just sitting out there in no man’s land.
 Most people that use the ‘soft’ evidence are lazy and just want to make themselves feel better about their decision.

 #5 Ignore Context

 Many of us want to skip a few steps and take short-cuts so we can get to the answer quicker.
 You’ve heard the statement that the devil is in the details, well the devil is in ignoring details also.
-We need to understand the context of every passage, and usually this means reading a little more than what we wanted.
+We need to understand the context of every passage, and usually, this means reading a little more than what we wanted.